InbarAvital/Langar/README.md

 Let's see how it goes!

-### What I have so far regarding processing the code given to me:
+### What I have so far regarding the pre-processing of the code:
  - [X] Tokenizer - splits the code to tokens
  - [X] Lexer - take the tokens code and add info
  - [X] Organizer - organize the code to make it easier when we start compiling